rolling-scopes-school/tasks/tasks/interview-corejs.md

 ### JavaScript:

-- #### Objects Built-in methods.

-  - Know static Object methods
-  - Property flags & descriptors (student is able to set property via Object. defineProperty)
-  - Know how to create iterable objects, Symbol.iterator usage `(optional)`

-- #### ECMAScript Data Types & Expressions

-  - Object computed props
-  - Be able to loop through Object keys

-- #### Functional Scope

-  - Know global scope and functional scope
-  - Know variables visibility areas
-  - Understand nested scopes and able work with them

-- #### Functions Parameters / Arguments

-  - Know how to define Function parameters
-  - Know difference between parameters passing by value and by reference
-  - Know how to handle dynamic amount of Function parameters

-- #### Closures Advanced

-  - Context (lexical environment)
-  - Understand function creation context (lexical environment)
-  - Be able to explain difference between scope and context
-  - Inner/outer lexical environment
-  - Understand lexical environment traversing mechanism
-  - Understand connection between function and lexical environment

-- #### ECMAScript Intermediate

-  - Function default parameters
-  - Know how to use spread operator for Function arguments
-  - Be able to compare `arguments` and `rest parameters`
-  - Spread operator for Array
-  - Understand and able to use spread operator for Array concatenation
-  - Destructuring assignment
-  - Be able to discover destructuring assignment concept
-  - Understand variables and Function arguments destructuring assignment
-  - Know how `for..of` loop works `(optional)`

 #### Modules in JavaScript

 - What is module / module pattern?
 For what purposes they were created?
 - Modules types (AMD, ES6, CommonJS, UMD).
 - Modules syntax.
 - Common modules features (export default, named exports, exports as, etc).
 - Dynamic imports.

 - #### Advanced Functions